-\paragraph{Fidelity.} Semantic-level fidelity measures the logical and contextual alignment between text and non-text modalities within a generated interleaved sequence $m=\{(t_\ell,v_\ell)\}_{\ell=1}^{L}$.
+Semantic-level fidelity measures the logical and contextual alignment between text and non-text modalities within a generated interleaved sequence $m=\{(t_\ell,v_\ell)\}_{\ell=1}^{L}$.
 In this notation, $\ell$ represents the individual steps within a single vision-language sample.
 A common approach is to score each pair using an alignment function $\mathcal{S}_{\text{align}}$.
-In practice, this function is often implemented in one of two ways.
-The first way uses a strong multimodal judge model such as GPT-4o.
-The second way uses embedding-space alignment such as cosine similarity between CLIP text and image features, which is also known as text alignment \citep{ham2024personalized}.
-We aggregate step-wise alignment as follows:
+In practice, this function is implemented in one of two ways.
+The first uses a strong multimodal judge model such as GPT-4o.
+The second uses embedding-space alignment, such as cosine similarity between CLIP text and image features, which is also known as text alignment \citep{ham2024personalized}.
+Step-wise alignment can then be aggregated as follows:

-\!\!The CoMM evaluation framework also reports an Image-Text Alignment score using strong judge models for a similar purpose\citep{comm2025}.
+\!\!The CoMM evaluation framework also reports an Image-Text Alignment score using strong judge models for a similar purpose~\citep{comm2025}.

 Beyond global alignment, instance-level fidelity measures how accurately specific attributes are preserved.
-Following standard protocols for evaluating subject-driven generation \citep{ruiz2023dreambooth}, we compute Subject Fidelity between a source subject image $V_{\text{subj}}$ and a generated image $V_{\text{gen}}$.
-This is calculated using an image embedding extractor $E_{\text{img}}(\cdot)$ such as the CLIP image encoder or DINO:
+Following standard protocols for evaluating subject-driven generation \citep{ruiz2023dreambooth}, Subject Fidelity can be computed between a source subject image $V_{\text{subj}}$ and a generated image $V_{\text{gen}}$.
+This is typically calculated using an image embedding extractor $E_{\text{img}}(\cdot)$ such as the CLIP image encoder or DINO:

 \!\!In this equation, $\mathrm{sim}(\cdot,\cdot)$ is typically cosine similarity.
-We capture Prompt Fidelity, which refers to how well the model follows the prompt, using CLIP-style alignment between text and images \citep{ruiz2023dreambooth}:
+Prompt Fidelity, which refers to how well the model follows the prompt, can be captured using CLIP-style alignment between text and images \citep{ruiz2023dreambooth}:

-When reference data is available, we also report standard text metrics such as ROUGE and METEOR.
-For image evaluation, we use metrics such as the Frechet Inception Distance and the Inception Score to measure image quality.
-We also use the Structural Similarity Index for style consistency and the Peak Signal-to-Noise Ratio for reconstruction when applicable.
-These metrics are measured against a reference text $T_{\text{ref}}$ or a reference image $V_{\text{ref}}$ \citep{comm2025}.
+When reference data are available, standard text metrics such as ROUGE and METEOR are commonly reported.
+For image evaluation, metrics such as the Fr\'echet Inception Distance and the Inception Score are widely used to measure image quality.
+The Structural Similarity Index is used for style consistency, and the Peak Signal-to-Noise Ratio is used for reconstruction when applicable.
+These metrics are typically measured against a reference text $T_{\text{ref}}$ or a reference image $V_{\text{ref}}$ \citep{comm2025}.